 Can you sleep too much?

 We spend about a third of our lives sleeping.
-Sleep quality and nightly sleep duration are crucial for a healthy everyday life.
-It is widely known that too little sleep has a negative effect on our health and performance.
-But what happens when we sleep too much on a regular basis?
-You can find out here whether we can really sleep too much and how long sleep duration affects it.
+Sleep quality and how long you sleep at night are crucial for a healthy everyday life.
+It is widely known that too little sleep has a negative impact on our health and performance.
+But what happens when we regularly sleep too much?
+You can find out here whether we can really sleep too much and what effects a long sleep duration has.

 Table of Contents